marykohl3/Pro-Israel-Blocker/README.md

 This Google Chrome extension alerts users when they are on a site or view a product from a company that is pro-Israel.

-This project is based off of Prison Block: https://github.com/teddylambert/PrisonBlock/
+This project is based off of and uses code from Prison Block: https://github.com/teddylambert/PrisonBlock/

 If you know of a project similar to this, please send it my way following the submissions instructions!
 Thanks!